ksator/lab_management/README.md

 ls render/telemetry/
 ```

-In order to know which junos devices would have a configuration change if you execute the playbook [**pb.configure.telemetry.yml**](pb.configure.telemetry.yml), execute it in dry run mode.
+In order to know which junos devices will have a configuration change if you execute the playbook [**pb.configure.telemetry.yml**](pb.configure.telemetry.yml), execute it in dry run mode.
-This wont change the junos configuration.
+This won’t change the junos configuration.
 ```
 ansible-playbook pb.configure.telemetry.yml --check
 ```

-In order to know if a junos device would have a configuration change if you execute the playbook [**pb.configure.telemetry.yml**](pb.configure.telemetry.yml), and also to know the diff between the desired state and the device actual state, run this command.
+In order to know if a junos device will have a configuration change if you execute the playbook [**pb.configure.telemetry.yml**](pb.configure.telemetry.yml), and also to know the difference between the desired state and the device actual state, run this command.
-This wont change the junos configuration.
+This won’t change the junos configuration.
  ```
 ansible-playbook pb.configure.telemetry.yml --check --diff --limit QFX10K2-176
 ```